kanisterio/kanister/docs/functions.rst

         args:
           name: "test-snapshot-content-content-dfc8fa67-8b11-4fdf-bf94-928589c2eed8"

+.. _deletedatausingkopiaserver:
 DeleteDataUsingKopiaServer
 --------------------------

 This function deletes the snapshot data backed up by the ``BackupDataUsingKopiaServer`` function.
-It creates a new Pod that runs ``delete snapshot`` job.
+It creates a new Pod that runs ``delete data`` job.

 .. note::
-   The ``image`` argument requires the use of ``ghcr.io/kanisterio/kanister-tools`` image since it includes the required tools to delete snapshot in the object store.
+   The ``image`` argument requires the use of ``ghcr.io/kanisterio/kanister-tools`` image since it includes the required tools to delete snapshot from the object store.

-   Additionally, in order to use this function, a RepositoryServer CR is required
+   Additionally, in order to use this function, a RepositoryServer CR is required.

 .. csv-table::
    :header: "Argument", "Required", "Type", "Description"